silkfire/WordFlip.Api/README.md

 #### `GET /api/flip/getLastSentences`

 This method will fetch the last set of sentences added to the database ordered by their time of insertion in descending order.
-The method returns an array of flipped sentence objects and follows this JSON format:
+The method returns an array of flipped sentence objects and follows the below JSON format:

 ```
 [